-HP Rapid Backup Solutions use a dedicated backup server that relieves the database server of backup tasks, thereby minimizing the impact on the database server.
+HP Rapid Backup and Rapid Restore Solutions use a dedicated backup server that relieves the database server of backup and restore tasks, thereby minimizing the impact on the database server.
 The database backup can be performed using backup methods supported by BRBACKUP (with local tape, BACKINT and so on).

 To reduce the load on the database server, the BRBACKUP command must be scheduled to run on the backup server.
-The backup server uses dedicated commands for communicating with the EVA controller (HSV) to:
+The backup server uses dedicated commands for communicating with the storage system to: